 Refinancing VA Loans

-No appraisal is required by the VA, but lenders that you work with may require an appraisal.
-If your house is underwater, you may need to shop for a lender that will move forward without the appraisal.
-Either way, it’s a good idea to talk to several different lenders so that you get the best deal.
+No appraisal is required by the VA, but lenders that you work with may require one.
+You may need to shop for a lender that will move forward without the appraisal if your house is underwater.
+Either way, it’s a good idea to talk to several different lenders so you can find the best deal.

 Refinancing USDA Loans